Information and discussion on all aspects of British photographic history

 Added by Michael Wong on September 25, 2011 at 8:49 — No Comments

 The Swiss Eduard Spelterini (1852-1931) was perhaps Europe's greatest pioneer of ballooning in the late 19th and early 20th century.
-He was the first to cross in a balloon and photograph from the air the Alps in 1898 and to take aerial photographs of the pyramids of Giza, ancient Persian cities and…Continue
+He was the first to cross in a balloon and photograph from the air the Alps in 1898 and to take aerial photographs of the pyramids of Giza, ancient Persian cities and South Africa's gold mines.

 Added by Michael Wong on September 22, 2011 at 21:33 — No Comments

 Photographs from the 1869—1870 Polynesian excursion of the French Navy Commander, Paul-Émile Miot (1827—1900) An elaborate, handsome book of formerly unpublished photographs, drawings and objects from Tahiti and the Marquesas Islands.
-When the French Navy Commander Paul-Émile Miot was sent to Oceania on…Continue
+When the French Navy Commander Paul-Émile Miot was sent to Oceania on the Astréein 1869, he took his camera equipment along, as he…Continue

 Added by Michael Wong on September 22, 2011 at 21:27 — No Comments